 This article will expound upon the various sash styles seen in the STAR TREK: The Original Series episode “Mirror, Mirror” [2x10], and provide a practical tutorial for their replication.

-N.B.- The author's "Mirror Universe Captain Kirk" replica achieved a finalist slot in the 2018 costume contest at Star Trek Las Vegas; an article on the "Mirror Captain's Waistcoat" is planned to follow!
+N.B.- The author's "Mirror Universe Captain Kirk" replica achieved a finalist slot in the 2018 costume contest at Star Trek Las Vegas; an article on "Mirror Kirk's Waistcoat" is planned to follow!

 Protocol and Design